Zathura: A Space Adventure

-Zathura: A Space Adventure (or simply Zathura) is a 2005 American science fiction action-adventure film directed by Jon Favreau and written by David Koepp and John Kamps.
+Zathura: A Space Adventure (or simply Zathura) is a 2005 American science fiction action-adventure film directed by Jon Favreau, and written by David Koepp and John Kamps.
 It is an adaptation of the 2002 children's book Zathura by Chris Van Allsburg, author of the 1981 children's book Jumanji.
 It is a standalone spin-off of the 1995 film Jumanji and the second installment of the Jumanji franchise.
 The film stars Josh Hutcherson and Jonah Bobo as two squabbling brothers who find a mysterious board game in the basement which transports their house into outer space, and must survive and finish the game in order to return home.
 Dax Shepard, Kristen Stewart, and Tim Robbins are also among the cast.

 Zathura was shot in Los Angeles and Culver City, California, and was released on November 11, 2005, in the United States by Sony Pictures Releasing.
 It received positive reviews from critics and grossed $65.1 million worldwide against a $65 million budget.

 Plot

 Ten-year-old Walter and six-year-old Danny are two brothers who do not get along with each other or their teenage sister, Lisa.
 While their father is away at work and Lisa is napping, Danny discovers an old science fiction-themed board game called Zathura in the basement.
 When he starts playing, the game produces a card that warns of a meteor shower.

-After a meteor shower, Walter and Danny realize the game affects their reality as the house floats in outer space.
+After a meteor shower strikes the house, Walter and Danny realize the game has affected their reality: they are now adrift in outer space.
 Lisa, thinking she overslept due to the dark sky, prepares to go out but is put in cryonic sleep, freezing her.
-The brothers learn that they must finish the game to return home and restore normalcy.
+The brothers learn that they must finish the game to return to earth and restore normalcy.

 As they continue playing, Walter and Danny confront the dangers presented by the game, including a faulty robot, passing too close to a star, and an attack by a race of reptilian aliens known as Zorgons.
 During one of Danny's turns, an astronaut appears and instructs them to methodically eliminate the house's heat sources, since the Zorgons are attracted to heat.
-The astronaut distracts the Zorgons' ship by setting the couch on fire and ejecting it from the house, allowing them to follow it.
+The astronaut distracts the Zorgons' ship by setting the couch on fire and ejecting it from the house.

 Walter demands that the astronaut leave, but Danny lets him stay.
 Growing increasingly agitated, Walter accuses Danny of cheating by moving his piece when Walter wasn't looking.
-When he tries to push the piece back and takes his next turn, the game reacts as if Walter was cheating and ejects him from the house, but the astronaut rescues him.
+Walter wrenches Danny's piece backwards and tries to take his turn, but the game reacts as if he was cheating and ejects him from the house, forcing the astronaut to rescue him.